kgrowinski/EasySharePoint/README.md

 <h3>About</h3>
-EasySharepoint is a Python 3 module to perform HTTP requests to Microsoft Sharepoint easily.
+EasySharePoint is a Python 3 module to perform HTTP requests to Microsoft Sharepoint easily.
 It relays on well known and loved requests library <url>http://docs.python-requests.org/en/master/</url>.
 <br>
 <br>
 <h3>Features</h3>
-EasySharepoint comes with many functions that previously might been tricky.

-# Usage description to be made
+EasySharepoint utilizes whole Microsoft Sharepoint REST architecture to work with lists, views, folders and files.